 When you fill out our easy online application, we do the work for you by retrieving quotes from the companies that best match your business needs.
 The most important factors are:

 Many of our insurance partners offer a business owner's policy (BOP), which is an opportunity to buy general liability insurance, product liability insurance, and commercial property insurance together at a discount.
-All of our carriers are rated excellent or superior by AM Best, a global credit rating agency specializing in the insurance industry.

 When buying product liability insurance with Insureon, you'll get quotes from some of the biggest names in the industry.
+We do the research for you, providing customized quotes only from those carriers who match your risks.

 Based on financial strength and overall rating, the best product liability insurance companies include:

 When searching for product liability insurance for your small business, your industry is a key factor.
-A provider who knows the risks of your specific profession can help make sure you get the right coverage, including any endorsements.

-Here are the recommended providers of product liability insurance for our top industries.
+Here are the recommended providers of product liability insurance for our top industries:

-Even if your store wasn't directly responsible for a product defect that injured a customer, your shop could still be held accountable due to strict liability.
+Even if your store wasn't directly responsible for a product that injured a customer, your shop could still be held accountable due to strict liability.
 In fact, any business in the supply chain can become involved in a product liability claim.

 If a customer has an allergic reaction to cosmetics sold at your store, or if a candle you sold damages an expensive piece of furniture, this policy will cover your financial losses.